anyars-encarta/To-do-list/README.md

 ### Key Features <a name="key-features"></a>

-> - Added To Do Items
+> - Added To Do Tasks
-> - Added Remove Items
+> - Added Remove Tasks
-> - Added Mark Items as Completed
+> - Added Mark Tasks as Completed
-> - Unmark Items as Completed
+> - Unmark Tasks as Completed
-> - Clear all Items
+> - Clear all completed tasks
-> - Move Items up and down in the list

 <p align="right">(<a href="#readme-top">back to top</a>)</p>